tuanducdesign/portfolio/content/posts/example-one.md

 ## Syntax

-Here's how you embed an image to a markdown:
+Here's how you embed an image in a markdown:

 ```md
 ![Alt text](https://your-image-url.com/my-image.png)